Inclusion and Belonging

 Female students (2023)

-Student organizations such as Building Women in Construction and Appalachian Service Project provide opportunities for students to find a second home in MLSoC.
+Student organizations such as Building Women in Construction and Appalachian Service Project provide opportunities for students to feel included in MLSoC.

 10%